atruong39/cse15l-lab-reports/lab-report-1-week-2.md

 cs15lwi22xxx
 ```

 The `xxx` part of this string should be some other combination of letters or number unique to you.
 This string will be your username for `ieng6`.
-For this tutorial, we will using my username `cs15lwi22afi` as an example.
+For this tutorial, we will be using my username `cs15lwi22afi` as an example.

 ## Step 3: Connect Remotely